innofactororg/markdown2pdf/.azuredevops/README.md

   }
   ```

+- **WORKFLOW_VERSION**: The version of the markdown2pdf scripts to use.
+See <https://github.com/innofactororg/markdown2pdf/tags>.

 ## License

-The code and documentation in this project are released under the [BSD 3-Clause License](LICENSE).
+The code and documentation in this project are released under the [BSD 3-Clause License](./../LICENSE).